 Yes.
 Fellows will be issued new ID cards that offer the same benefits as their previous student ID cards.

 How do I get involved if I am not an SVA alumnus?

 Fellowships at the GroundFloor are only available to SVA alumni.
-However, non-alumni partner with our fellows as project and business collaborators, and many of our mentors and lecturers are graduates of other institutions.
-If you are not an SVA alumni, but think there's a role for you here, get in touch and let's find one for you!
+However, non-alumni can partner with our fellows as project and business collaborators, and many of our mentors and lecturers are graduates of other institutions.
+If you are not an SVA alumnus, but think there's a role for you here, get in touch!

 Fellowships at the SVA GroundFloor Incubator are available to recent graduates and alumni of the School of Visual Arts from any department in the school, graduate or undergraduate.
 If you believe that a project you created during or as a result of your studies at SVA has the potential to become a marketable product with positive social impact, we want to hear about it!

-Each of the modules in the GroundFloor curriculum is lead by a mentor with expertise in the area of study.
-Some modules require more than one mentor.
-The GroundFloor is always exploring opportunities to grow and improve the curriculum.
-If you are interested in conducting master classes, workshops, providing one-on-one consultation to founders and playing a central role in the culture and output of the GroundFloor, let us know!
+Each of the modules in the GroundFloor curriculum is lead by an instructor with expertise in the area of study.
+But some fellows and their ventures require more specific mentoring.
+The GroundFloor is always exploring opportunities to grow and improve the curriculum and the support network of instructors and mentors.
+If you are interested in conducting master classes, workshops, providing one-on-one consultation to fellows or playing any other role in the culture and output of the Groundfloor, let us know!

 The GroundFloor depends upon generous support and partnerships across all operations.
-From the practical furniture and tool needs of our office to the prototyping, legal and financing needs of our Fellows, we grow through our partnerships and in turn provide clear evidence of the power of our partners' products and services.
-Additionally, our partners get a first look at the innovative products and investment opportunities coming from our Fellows.
-If your company would like to join the ecosystem of strategic partners contributing to new ventures in New York City, we are always open to explore new relationships.
+From the practical furniture and tool needs of our office to the prototyping, legal and financing needs of our fellows, we grow through our partnerships and in turn provide clear evidence of the power of our partners' products and services.
+Additionally, our partners get a first look at the innovative products and investment opportunities coming from our fellows.
+If your company would like to join the network of strategic partners contributing to new ventures in New York City, we are always open to exploring new relationships.